Home > Winter

 A mirror coating on a lens helps deflect light to reduce glare; (photo/Jason Hummel)

-Lens and Light Transmission
+Lens & Light Transmission

 What does “VLT” mean?
 Goggles use the measure, called “visible light transmission,” to identify and categorize lenses.
-VLT is the percentage of visible light the lenses allow to pass through based on the lens color or tint, thickness, coatings, and material of the construction.
+VLT is the percentage of visible light that lenses allow to pass through based on the lens color or tint, thickness, coatings, and material of the construction.
 The higher the number, the more light gets through the lens.

 The best lenses for sunny days have a VLT between about 5% and 20%.
 For low-light conditions, look for lenses with a VLT between 60% and 90%.